Fummelknabe/SensorFusionBA_ATRP/README.md

 - IMU Offset: 10cm

 ISSUES:
-- No Speed data was recorded last time
+- No Speed data was recorded last time (check cables and arduino connection)
-- With no interrupt random "nothing" commands are sent, which shouldn't be
+- Check delta again
     - With Interrupt data is send only 12times/sec
-    - Without between 18 and 23 times -> delta time should be tracked regardless
+    - Without between 18 and 23 times

 TODO:
 - Load material from gltf file and to shaders